polkadot-developers/substrate-developer-hub.github.io/docs/contracts/introduction.md

 ### Differences to Ethereum

-Unlike Ethereum, the Contracts module uses a WebAssembly interpreter ([wasmi](https://github.com/paritytech/wasmi/)) to execute smart contracts.
+Unlike Ethereum, the Contracts module uses a WebAssembly virtual machine to execute smart contracts.

 Smart contract deployment in the Contract module uses a two step process: